apollographql/federation-next/apollo-harness/README.md

 You shouldn't need to make any changes to this source code unless you are adding a new federation schema loading query planner.
 In which case, add a new `[[bin]]` and implement accordingly.

+Note: If you are making changes to `src`, you'll need to make sure that `cmake` is installed on your host system since it's required to build `deno-core`.

 ## testdata

 This directory contains a `controlfile`.
 Any line beginning with `#` is ignored and the format is documented in the file.
 For example: